 Of all the people who may be especially at risk you will need to pay particular attention to people who have special needs including those with a disability.
 The Disability Rights Commission estimates that 11 million people in this country have some form of disability, which may mean that they find it more difficult to leave a building if there is a fire.
-Under the Disability Discrimination Act,13 if disabled people could realistically expect to use your premises, then you must anticipate any reasonable adjustments that would make it easier for that right to be exercised.
+Under the Disability Discrimination Act, 13 if disabled people could realistically expect to use premises, then you must anticipate any reasonable adjustments that would make it easier for that right to be exercised.

 The Disability Discrimination Act13 includes the concept of 'reasonable adjustments' and this can be carried over into fire safety law.
 It can mean different things in different circumstances.
 For a small business it may be considered reasonable to provide contrasting colours on a handrail to help people with vision impairment to follow an escape route more easily.
 However, it might be unreasonable to expect that same business to install an expensive voice-alarm system.
-Appropriate 'reasonable adjustments' for a large business or organisation may be much more significant.

 If disabled people are going to be in your premises then you must also provide a safe means for them to leave if there is a fire.

-You and your staff should be aware that disabled people may not react, or can react differently, to a fire warning or a fire.

-You should give similar consideration to others

-with special needs such as parents with young children or the elderly.
+You and your staff should be aware that disabled people may not react, or can react differently, to a fire warning or fire.
+You should give similar consideration to others with special needs such as parents with young children or the elderly.